 "Active breaks help us to keep fit and look after our mental health.
 They give our brains a break from school subjects" UKS2 Pupil

 "I enjoy all the different activities we do in an active break.
 It is important to be active and if I struggle with work, they help me to relax and not worry" - LKS2 Pupil

 "We were delighted when we learned that Senior Leaders intended to incorporate Physical Activity as an integral part of the school curriculum.
 This very much compliments PE and enables children to be active throughout the school day - this can only lead to an improvement in both learning and mental health and wellbeing" - School Governor

 We are constantly working on improving and bettering our playgrounds to ensure that they remain as active as possible.
-This has included the introduction of a new traversing wall for our front playground this academic year.
+This has included the introduction of a new traversing wall and updated playground markings and zones.
+We also have sports leaders leading sessions with the younger children in school.
 Working closely with our school council, we have developed daily, differentiated activities at both break and lunchtimes that the children can engage with.
 These vary from short, sharp physical activity sessions to our daily lunch time activities and are open to both KS1 and KS2.
-Last year we successfully ran our first Sports Leaders award where we trained 20 Year 5 pupils to independently run our physical activity sessions on a lunch time.
-The success of the programme allowed us to diversify the physical activity options available to the children and it meant that every day they had access to either a pupil, teacher or sports coach led physical activity session.
-This is something we will be continuing this year and beyond so that every year group, once they reach Year 5, will have the opportunity to lead from the front in promoting our health legacy.

 For more information about PE, please click here.